 define( 'FS_METHOD', 'direct' );

-And after adding the above constant WordPress uses the class WP_Filesystem_Direct to directly handle the PHP file and folder manipulation.
+After adding the above constant WordPress uses the class WP_Filesystem_Direct to handle the PHP file and folder manipulation directly.

-We can use direct, ssh2, ftpext, or ftpsockets.
+We can use the direct, ssh2, ftpext, or ftpsockets.

 Basically, We should only change this if we have any issues with FTP.

 Also, Prefer the below sequence while experimenting with the constant FS_METHOD.